qMaxXen/NBTrackr/README.md

 ## Installation

+> [!WARNING]
+> You need to use the **dunst notification daemon** to ensure the notifications work as intended.
+I am currently working on a script that automates this.

 1. Enable API in Ninjabrain Bot.
 ![image](https://github.com/user-attachments/assets/fe684b8b-1601-4dc9-86be-97160a964954)
 2. Go to the [releases](https://github.com/qMaxXen/NBTrackr/releases/tag/v1.0.1) section of this repository and download **NBTrackr-v1.0.1.tar.xz**.